abstractFlo/atlas-docs/installation/vanilla-template.md

 Start the watcher or build

 {% hint style="warning" %}
-Keep in mind retail folder is only copied at build command.
-You must be run this command initial.
+Keep in mind that the retail folder is only copied when you execute the build command.
+You need to run this command initially.
 {% endhint %}

 {% tabs %}